-I actually said this in the interview with Michael… for some students it’s just a no-brainer.
-If you’re a rock-star then going to a place like Ringling can propel you to the top of the food-chain in record time.
+I actually talk about this in the interview with Michael.
+For some students it’s just a no-brainer.
+If you’re a rock-star, then going to a place like Ringling can propel you to the top of the food-chain in record time.
 Some students graduate from the Motion Design program there with salaries north of $75K.
 It’s not the norm, but it happens.

 And if you’re fortunate enough to not have to take out loans to pay for the experience… then there is little downside to consider, other than the Opportunity Cost of your Time (your most precious non-renewable resource.)

 But for other students (and ESPECIALLY for older students thinking of going back to school), I believe it’s worth truly considering the real cost of those four years and weighing the obvious benefits against the slightly-less-obvious downsides.
 I believe it’s worth realizing that there are many different ways to end up with a career in Motion Design, a lifelong group of friends, and memories of amazing times.